G-Houlmann/PRR_Labo4/README.md

 ## Configuration instructions
 When filling in the configuration file, please pay attention to the following:
 - The process IDs must all be lower than 1000, because of an identification specification.
 This specification can be changed by updating a constant in the code.
 - The prime divisor attached to a process must be a prime number.
-All the prime number from 2 to the _Nth_ one (n being the amount of clients in the configuration file).
+All the prime numbers from 2 to the _nth_ one (_n_ being the amount of clients in the configuration file).
 If you skip one, the program will not work correctly.